7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Wine barrel holding oldest wine in the world at Cave Historique des Hospices in Strasbourg, France

-Another Strasbourg museum that we visited was the historical wine cellar, Cave Historique des Hospices.
+Another Strasbourg museum that we enjoyed was the historical wine cellar, Cave Historique des Hospices.
 Located beneath the hospital, where it was founded in 1395, the small cellar features a single row of wooden barrels.
 Visiting the subterranean museum is one of the unusual things to do in Strasbourg, France.

-The wine produced in the other barrels is for sale in the gift shop in the bottles labeled ‘Cave des Hospies’ (but, unfortunately, you can’t taste any on-site).
+The wine produced in the other barrels is for sale in the gift shop in the bottles labeled ‘Cave des Hospies’.
+The historic wine cellar is free to visit and audio guides can be rented.

 Map to Strasbourg Museums